Nuestra Señora de Gracia Church: Exterior

 The church is a mixture of different architecture styles.
 An example of this is the façade which shows Neo-Romanesque-Gothic style.
-The massive buttresses create a vertical movement, stopped only by the roundness of windows, statues, niches and the semi-circular arch of the main entrance.
+The massive buttresses create a vertical movement, stopped only by the roundness of windows, statues, niches and the semicircular arch of the main entrance.
 The missing old monastery to which it was attached on the left sets the façade somehow off balance.
 Two sets of Doric columns support the cornice and the triangular pediment.
-Leaf carvings above the main recessed entrance, niches, windows and around the tympanum lightens the massive character of the structure which have touches of the Baroque.
-A string course of arabesque designs runs along the architrave.

-The massive buttresses create a vertical movement, stopped only by the roundness of windows, statues, niches and the semi-circular arch of the main entrance.
-The missing old monastery to which it was attached on the left sets the façade somehow off balance.
-Two sets of Doric columns support the cornice and the triangular pediment.
-Leaf carvings above the main recessed entrance, niches, windows and around the tympanum lightens the massive character of the structure which have touches of the Baroque.
+Leaf carvings above the main recessed entrance, niches, windows and around the Tympanum lightens the massive character of the structure which have touches of the Baroque.
 A string course of arabesque designs runs along the architrave.

 Interior

 The stone vault of the interior has been replaced lately by one of plywood plastered with stucco cement which ages the structure, original Ermita-type structure.
 The interiors and the window details have influences of the Baroque architecture.

 The church is one of the most popular wedding venues in Metro Manila.